yverdon/geocity/README.md

 2. Create the release
    - `git flow release start x.x.x`
    - `git flow release publish x.x.x`
-   - Create a **draft** pull request to be able to see the differences with main
+   - Create a **draft** pull request to be able to see the differences with `main`

 3. Test and fix
-   - `git flow release track x.x.x` (used to track the release if you aren't the owner of it)
+   - `git flow release track x.x.x` *(used to track the release if you aren't the owner of it)*
    - Squash migrations
    - Fix some issues
-   - Change version number if set in any file of the project.
+   - Change version number if set in any file of the project
    - Test on a pre-prod instance

-4. Finish the release **once everything is ok**
+4. Finish the release **once everything is okay**
    - `git flow release finish x.x.x`
    - Vim will open with some text, write a comment or uncomment the version number. **A modification is necessary**
    - `git push origin --tags`

-5. Verify everything is ok
+5. Verify everything is okay
-   - Check on github if the last commit for **main** is release/x.x.x
+   - Check on GitHub if the last commit for **main** is `release/x.x.x`
-   - Check on github if the last commit for **develop** is release/x.x.x
    - If there's a mistake, make a `git push` on the branch with the missing commit

-Note :
+Note:

 - "x.x.x" represents the version, [here](https://semver.org/) is a semantic versioning guide
-- Command line is used instead of the pull request to prevent main and develop from diverging
+- Command line is used instead of the pull request to prevent main and develop diverging

 ## Setting up full Docker non persistent demo